sptndc/sublime-bats/messages/install.md

 https://github.com/sptndc/sublime-bats

-For issues or feature requests, create a report to:
+For issues or feature requests, create a report that leads to:

 https://github.com/sptndc/sublime-bats/issues